 On June 17, 2010 we entered into an Asset Purchase Agreement with SafeData, a provider of Cloud Storage and Cloud Computing mostly to IBM's Mid-Range Equipment users, under which we acquired all right, title and interest in the end user customer base of SafeData and all related current and fixed assets and contracts including the transfer of all of Safe Data's current liabilities arising out of the business or the assets acquired.
 Pursuant to the Agreement, we paid an aggregate purchase price equal to \$3,000,000.
 Giving effect to certain holdback and contingency clauses as defined in the agreement, we paid \$1,229,952 in cash and \$850,000 in shares of our common stock as well as assumption of SafeData Accounts Payable and Receivables.
-In June of 2011 DSC made a final payment net of holdback of \$482,308 and we issued the remaining balance of \$150,000 in Common Stock.
+In June of 2011 DSC made a final payment net of holdback of \$482,308 and we issued the remaining balance of \$150,000 in common stock.
 The final settlement resulted in a gain of \$176,497.

 On October 31, 2012 DSC purchased the assets of Message Logic, LLC including email compliance software all source code to Message Logic's email archival and data analytics software and select fixed assets.
 In exchange for the assets, at closing, DSC gave 725,960 shares of its common stock and assumed liabilities of \$102,109.
 The contingent purchase price provides for up to 769,230 additional shares of DSC common stock and \$800,000.
-This contingent purchase price is based upon the achievement of certain metrics at the end of the 7th, 13th 19th and 25th months as defined in the Asset Purchase Agreement dated October 31, 2012.
+This contingent purchase price is based upon the achievement of certain metrics at the end of the 7th, 13th, 19th and 25th months as defined in the Asset Purchase Agreement dated October 31, 2012.

-Further, on August 2012 DSC has entered into a Joint Venture Partnership with an IBM partner, ABC Solutions to provide an IBM Infrastructure as a service (IaaS) offering, marketed under the name Aegis, a New York LLC.
-Additionally, on November 12 th 2012 DSC entered into an agreement with Amazon AWS; an agreement with IBM for their cloud solutions on December 10th 2012; and, Dell for distribution of our Message Logic email archiving solution on November 12th 2012.
+Further, on August 2012 DSC entered into a Joint Venture Partnership with an IBM partner, ABC Solutions to provide an IBM Infrastructure as a service (IaaS) offering, marketed under the name SIAS, a New York LLC.